ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-2_draft.md

 > Want to just right into the notebook?
 [Click here](https://ironhacks.com/notebook-viewer?path=https://raw.githubusercontent.com/ironhacks/Tutorials-COVID-19/master/tutorials-fall-2022/python/tutorial-2-biquery.ipynb)

+>Want to watch a video on this instead?
+[Click here for the video!](https://www.youtube.com/watch?v=WiNKHV8sci8)

 **Welcome to part II of our tutorials designed for participants in the IronHacks.
 Here, we will show you how you can access our training data stored in BigQuery using a key stored in your user profile.**

 **Before you get started**: This tutorial will not take more than 10 minutes and you should have the basic skill sets to work with the datasets thereafter.